kabusamieh/ansible-role-apache-flex-config/README.md

 more flexible approach to maintaining configurability without creating individual variables for each of apache and its mods' many many options.
 This also allows configurability for custom mods.

+Just about every aspect of the templating variable is configurable.
+While it has only been tested on Red Hat systems, the configurability should allow for utilization on any Linux OS.

 If you have any suggestions for subsections to add, please create a PR or otherwise make them known.

 The examples host vars in example_vars.yml result in the following .conf file(s):